 A “C” race may be done in place of a scheduled hard workout, and therefore will not have any taper at all, aka “training through” the race.
 C races can often provide an even better training stimulus than a solo workout given the competitive environment, so sprinkle in as many of these as you like and can afford.
 Expand your C race schedule by including single-sport events like 5Ks, swim meets or bike races (hill climbs or time trials are best for triathletes).
 If cycling is your weakness, use your train-through races as an opportunity to test your bike fitness.
 Set ambitious goals for your bike portion and treat the run as an easy training day.

 Plan a week-long break: If your race schedule permits, try to break up your season into two halves separated by a week of play time.
 You’ll approach the second half with a refreshed body and mind, and likely nail the training necessary for a peak performance at your final A race.

 Plot your training

-Most triathletes periodize their training by focusing on different types of workouts at different phases of the season.
-But not all periodization is the same.
+Most triathletes periodise their training by focusing on different types of workouts at different phases of the season.
+But not all periodisation is the same.
 Structure your training based on your race distance.

 If you plan to peak for a 70.3 or full Ironman, you may be better off using an hourglass-shaped approach.
 Begin with a solid period of base prep in order to develop aerobically, strengthen connective tissue, and enhance muscular endurance.
 Then, enter the slender center of the hourglass by enjoying a month or two filled with short and spicy training and racing that will lift threshold and VO2 speeds while improving efficiency and economy.
 Then, with about two months to go before your final A race, ideally just after your mid-season break, lengthen your key training sessions to match the specific demands of your goal race.
 Aim to simulate race pace and intensity, which is best done using objective training measures such as heart rate and/or power.